CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Toray Group is establishing a global framework to collect and recycle packaging and shipping materials that are included with products used by customers.

-The value of these materials collected by Toray Industries in fiscal 2022 was 650 million yen, a decrease of 70 million yen (9.8%) from the previous fiscal year.
+The value of these materials collected by Toray Industries in fiscal 2023 was 590 million yen, a decrease of 60 million yen (9.2%) from the previous fiscal year.

-The volume of the materials collected also decreased due to a drop in shipment volumes for films.
+The volume of the materials collected also decreased due to a drop in shipment volumes for fibers and films.
 In order to reduce the amount of new material purchasing, the Group internally shares information on the inventories of used shipping materials being collected, such as temporary inventories at collection centers.

 System for Reusing Shipping Materials (Toray Industries, Inc.)